Tulsa District talks severe weather, water safety at local expo

-Taft Price, a forecaster from Hydraulics and Hydrology section, Tulsa District, U.S. Army Corps of Engineers, is interviewed during the Severe Weather Expo at Woodland Hills Mall, in Tulsa, April 15.
+A Tulsa District meteorologist and park rangers attended the Severe Weather Expo to talk weather and water safety at Woodland Hills Mall in Tulsa, April 15.

+Local, state and federal agencies, news companies and businesses provided representatives to engage the public on weather safety and weather-related responses associated with inclement weather.

+Severe weather is a reality that significantly impacts the people of Oklahoma directly or indirectly.

+A tornado helped set the course for the career of forecaster Taft Price of the Tulsa District’s Hyrdraulics and Hydrology Section.

+“When I was in high school, a tornado hit the house, I had just made it back from a baseball tournament about 30 minutes before.
+A tornado hit our house in the middle of the night,” said Price, who went on to attend the University of Oklahoma’s School of Meteorology.
+“And it wasn’t really that strong of a storm, so I said to my dad after our roof blew off ‘why did that storm produce a tornado when other big storms I’ve seen didn’t?”

-Price spent 25 years in broadcast news as a television meteorologist before coming to the Tulsa District.
-Price credits a tornado as the catalyst for his interest in weather and severe weather.
+Price went on to spend the next 25 years as a television meteorologist in Oklahoma before joining the Tulsa District.

+While tornadoes are probably the most closely related weather phenomena associated with Oklahoma, the Sooner State has a long history of flooding and flood fighting.

+Knowing how much water on the ground helps USACE water managers make decisions about opening and closing tainter gates at the dams.
+Forecasters like Price help model potential weather patterns for planning.

 |Date Taken: